 Keeping Others Happy At Every Cost.
-Hey everyone, I hope you are well.
-In today’s post, I will be talking about Keeping others happy at every cost.
+Hello everyone, I hope you are well.
+In today’s post, I will be sharing about keeping others happy at every cost.
 To give happiness is considered a virtue.
 Please try and make others happy, say the thinkers.
 I don’t know what precisely they mean by that.
-So unless I meet one of them and find out the true meaning of the statement, let me put my ideas here and think.
+So unless I meet one of them and find out the statement’s true meaning, let me put my ideas here and think.

 Keeping Others Happy At Every Cost

 If I request them to look at me sooner, they will get angry because many other patients have to be attended to, and the medical staff is overburdened, or so one thinks.
-So I make them happy by remaining in pain for long and then get operated on wrongly.
+So I make them happy by remaining in pain for a long and then getting operated on wrongly.

-It was my liver that was injured, but the surgeon wrongly operated on my kidney.
-Shall I make him/her unhappy by complaining of this blunder?
+My liver was injured, but the surgeon wrongly operated on my kidney.
+Shall I make them unhappy by complaining about this blunder?
 The poor surgeon is already burdened with work and home-related problems.

 How can I add to them?
 So?
 I keep quiet.